Browse the opportunities and resources below to help you get started on your path to your education for a healthcare profession!

 Sign up for GW's pre-health email groups if you haven't already:

 - GW Center for Career Services Health Professions Newsletter

 Check the GW Health Professions Advising's primer on the required courses for your career(s) of interest.

 Attend a Pre-Health Info Session so that you are eligible to meet with a GW Pre-Health Academic Advisor.
-Once completed, sign up for a one-on-one appointment with a Pre-Health Advisor.
-For first-year students, wait for an appointment until your second semester.

 Get connected with at least one organization, program, or conference for mentoring, support, and community.
 Below are opportunities for pre-health students, particularly those who identify as URM.